Chapter 5: Delving into the Wonders of the Human Body – An Anatomy and Physiology Deep Dive

 - Lysosomes: The waste disposal units, breaking down cellular waste and debris.

 Understanding cellular structure is fundamental because all organ systems are composed of cells working together in a coordinated manner.
-Cellular processes like mitosis (cell division) and meiosis (formation of gametes) are essential for growth, repair, and reproduction.
+So cellular processes like mitosis (cell division) and meiosis (formation of gametes) are essential for growth, repair, and reproduction.
 Cellular respiration, the process of converting nutrients into energy, fuels all bodily functions.

 2. Tissues: A Symphony of Cells